 Renewals (calls to existing clients) as well as cross-selling and up-selling calls to them;

 Proactive services (informing of delivery arrangements, problems, delays, etc.);

 In order to successfully reach out to customers, certain strategies are applied in outbound calling.

 Outbound Calls Strategies

-- Annoyance-proof scripting.
+Annoyance-proof scripting.
 Generally, customers tend to find outbound calls obtrusive, which is why they usually start out conversations cagey or annoyed.
 Team leaders can combat the initial hostility by personalizing calls.
-This is attained by encouraging flexible structure of agent scripts that allows them to be easily customizable.
+This is attained by encouraging a flexible structure of agent scripts that allow them to be easily customizable.

 Benefits of Outbound Campaigns